up-n-atom/8311/fragments/att-inc-bgw/pre-config.md

 __Follow the [Accessing the ONT] guide to set up the proper network routing between your gateway and the ONT management plane.__

   [Accessing the ONT]: accessing-the-ont.md

+!!! note "HLX-SFPX (HTTP Only)"
+    The HLX-SFPX web server uses __unencrypted HTTP__ and does not support HTTPS.

+    To access the web management interface, you may need to __disable HTTPS-Only Mode__ (or similar &quot;Always use secure connection&quot; settings) in your browser.

+    !!! warning "For local management only.
+Avoid using over public or untrusted networks."